tolecnal/logstash-input-zendesk/README.md

  ----------------------------------
 ```

+See comments in code for descriptions of the parameters above.

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

 To build, see Logstash documentation [here](https://www.elastic.co/guide/en/logstash/current/_how_to_write_a_logstash_input_plugin.html#_build).
 In short, clone the repository, build the gem, and install the gem using the Logstash plugin command.